YazeedSalahat/Codecademy/README.md

+# Davie's Burger
-# That's nothing, but simple practicing project.
+this is nothing but simple practicing project.